There are amazing structures all over the planet, and in this post, we’re taking a closer look at some of the most famous towers in the world.

 Enger Tower is a tower located on a hill and park with the same name in the city of Duluth, Minnesota.

-At 80 feet (24 meters), it’s definitely the shortest in our list, but it’s located at an elevation of 531 feet (161 meters) above the surface of the nearby Lake Superior.
+At 80 feet (24 meters), it’s the shortest on our list, but it’s located at an elevation of 531 feet (161 meters) above the surface of the nearby Lake Superior.

 Because of its elevated position, it provides fantastic views of the landscape around Duluth and Lake Superior, as well as of the so-called Twin Ports of both the cities of Duluth in Minnesota and Superior in Wisconsin.